Word

-Definitions and meanings
+Definitions

 Since the beginning of the study of linguistics, numerous attempts at defining what a word is have been made, with many different criteria.
 However, no satisfying definition has yet been found to apply to all languages and at all levels of linguistic analysis.
 It is, however, possible to find consistent definitions of "word" at different levels of description.
 These include definitions on the phonetic and phonological level, that it is the smallest segment of sound that can be theoretically isolated by word accent and boundary markers; on the orthographic level as a segment indicated by blank spaces in writing or print; on the basis of morphology as the basic element of grammatical paradigms like inflection, different from word-forms; within semantics as the smallest and relatively independent carrier of meaning in a lexicon; and syntactically, as the smallest permutable and substitutable unit of a sentence.

 In some languages, these different types of words coincide and one can analyze, for example, a "phonological word" as essentially the same as "grammatical word".
 However, in other languages they may correspond to elements of different size.
-Much of the difficulty stems from the eurocentric bias, as languages from outside of Europe may not follow the intuitions of European scholars.
-Some of the criteria for "word" developed can only be applicable to languages of broadly European synthetic structure.
 Because of this unclear status, some linguists propose avoiding the term "word" altogether, instead focusing on better defined terms such as morphemes.

 Dictionaries categorize a language's lexicon into individually listed forms called lemmas.
 These can be taken as an indication of what constitutes a "word" in the opinion of the writers of that language.
 This written form of a word constitutes a lexeme.
 The most appropriate means of measuring the length of a word is by counting its syllables or morphemes.
 When a word has multiple definitions or multiple senses, it may result in confusion in a debate or discussion.